 Listen to the Carpe Diem Connections Podcast

-As part of the exploration of Carpe Diem Day, consider gaining inspiration by diving into the Connections Podcast by the day’s founder, Yvette Francino.
+As part of the exploration of National Carpe Diem Day, consider gaining inspiration by diving into the Connections Podcast by the day’s founder, Yvette Francino.
 It promotes positive topics such as finding joy, having healthy relationships, how to celebrate the holidays, as well as awareness and mindfulness.
 One excellent way to seize any day is by using these podcasts as reminders about what is really important in life.